- Guru Difference

 I like to start with the good ol’ design controls “waterfall” diagram to show how design reviews fit into the medical device product development paradigm:

-ISO 13485:2003 - section 7.3.4 - Design and development review — At suitable stages, systematic reviews of design and development shall be performed in accordance with planned arrangements (see 7.3.1)
+At suitable stages, systematic reviews of design and development shall be performed in accordance with planned and documented arrangements to:

-a) to evaluate the ability of the results of design and development to meet requirements, and
+a) evaluate the ability of the results of design and development to meet requirements;

-Records of the results of the reviews and any necessary actions shall be maintained (see 4.2.4).
+Records of the results of the reviews and any necessary actions shall be maintained and include the identification of the design under review, the participants involved and the date of the review (see 4.2.5).

-The key take-home points for design reviews are that they must:
+The key take-home points from both FDA and ISO for design reviews are that they must:

 Taken literally, the waterfall diagram suggests that design controls and subsequent design reviews follow a serial, or linear, progression.